 Write to your representatives and go vote Given all of the issues currently facing our world, topics like animal welfare and the environment are easily drowned out.
 This means that it’s even more important for those of us who care about the animals and the planet to speak to our representatives about topics such as these.
 We must be the voice for animals.

-Hopefully, these tips have helped demystify some of the confusing labels on egg cartons so that you can do your best to support the humane treatment of animals and promote kindness to our planet.
-Listen to our podcast on Demystifying Egg Labels here!
+Hopefully, these tips have helped demystify some of the confusing labels like cage-free, free-range, and pasteurized eggs on egg cartons so that you can do your best to support the humane treatment of animals and promote kindness to our planet.

 This Episode is Sponsored By: